Keyboard shortcuts

 With Spark installed in local mode

-Simply launch Spark in the normal way
+then launch Spark in the normal way

 spark-submit --class com.digitalpebble.spruce.SparkJob --driver-memory 8g ./target/spruce-*.jar -i s3a://BUCKET_WITH_CURS/PATH/ -o s3a://OUTPUT_BUCKET/PATH/